P10911004-NPUST/rice_heat-stress/markdown/DNA_extraction_fast-method.md

 2. Heat to 68&deg;C and stir with a magnetic stirrer to assist dissolution.
 If necessary, adjust the pH to 7.2 by adding a few drops of concentrated HCl;
 3. Adjust the volume to 1 L with ddH<sub>2</sub>O;
 4. Store at room temperature.
 Sterilization is not necessary.
-DO NOT autoclave.
+<b style='color:red'>DO NOT</b> autoclave.